1. Who we are

 We comply with the ICO’s Code of Practice on the use of CCTV.

-We may use trusted third parties to process your information on our behalf and when we do, appropriate data privacy contracts will be in place.
+We may use trusted third parties to process your information on our behalf and when we do, appropriate data privacy contracts and clearly defined processing, storage and retention instructions will be in place.
 We will only transfer your personal information on the understanding that the third party has undertaken to us that they have in place adequate technical and organisational measures to protect that information.

-We will share your personal information with third parties including the police or other authorities where we are under a legal obligation to do so.
+We may release your information to the police or other authorities where we are under a legal obligation to do so, or where doing so is in your vital interests.

-The recruitment of members to YHA’s Board of Trustees is carried out by an independent Nominations Panel, supported by YHA’s recruitment team.
+The recruitment of members to YHA’s Board of Trustees is carried out by a Nominations Panel, supported by YHA’s recruitment team.

 The members of the Nominations Panel are not employees of YHA and are elected by YHA’s Company Members.